Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-Areas of rental properties that are impacted by The Healthy Homes Standards in Te Awa include each:
+Rental property areas affected to The Healthy Homes Standards in Te Awa include each:

 • Living Rooms